sampath017/ShakespearGPT/README.md

 # GenChars

-Code to generate characters with context of training data (inspired from https://youtu.be/TCH_1BHY58I)
+An autoregressive character-level language model for making more things (inspired from https://github.com/karpathy/makemore)